 Covering a mere thousand acres at high tide, the island measures only three miles across.
 The nearest point to the mainland is about a mile from the shore, accessible over the paved causeway constructed in the mid-1950s.
 Until then—for 1,300 years—the Pilgrims Way footpath, marked with a line of upright poles, was the only access to the island.

 The semi-dry route comes by its pious name honestly, as some have claimed the island to be one of the most important religious sites of Anglo-Saxon England.
 Lindisfarne’s original monastic community was founded in 635 CE by St. Aidan, an Irish monk from Iona, Scotland.
 This was during the period of Northumbria’s conversion to Christianity, and the monks here prospered.
-But by the end of the 8th century, the wealthy little island became a favourite target of Viking raiders, driving the order off.
+But by the end of the eighth century, the wealthy little island became a favorite target of Viking raiders, driving the order off.
 They didn’t return for 400 years.

 All access to the island is covered at high tide, including the causeway, and while driving it is a novelty, it’s not as much fun as following the old route.
 Be sure to start your crossing on a falling tide and keep to the marked path.
 Tide tables are displayed at each end—for both the causeway and Pilgrims Way.
 Once across, there is a small village, the historic abbey ruins, two lighthouses, a fishing harbor, and a castle high on a rock.
 Holy Island is also important ecologically, surrounded by an 8,750-acre Lindisfarne National Nature Reserve.